Deepanjalkumar/Seeker/README.md

 SEEKER - Seeker is an vertical subdomain enumeration tool which collect subdomain from different sources.
-For better result register for api

-keys and place them in config.py python file, located inside config directory.